 Resources to Learn About Juneteenth

 We are wishing all a meaningful and happy Juneteenth.
-In that spirit, we are sharing a message sent out last night to the Texas Law community with links and resources for the Juneteenth holiday.
+In that spirit, we are sharing a message sent out to the Texas Law community with links and resources for the Juneteenth holiday.
 It came from Professor Barbara Bintliff, Joseph C. Hutcheson Professor in Law and Director of the Tarlton Law Library and Jamail Center for Legal Research, and provides the following resources to aid in learning about, and taking action on, the significance of Juneteenth.

 Happy Juneteenth, and hook ’em!